Asynchro-Epool/dockerHDDM_Guide/README.md

 `-v` ---- mount a folder to the container

-`/home/hcp4715/DDM/dockerHDDM_guide` ---- the directory of a local folder where I store my script and data.
+`$(pwd)` ---- the current working directory where storing customized script and data.
+And you could replace it to any path in your computer.

 `/home/jovyan/work` ---- the folder path  where the local folder will be mounted [**do not change this unless you know what you are doing**]

 `-p` ---- Publish a container’s port(s) to the host

-`hcp4715/ddm:0.8_tutorial` ---- the docker image to run
+`hcp4715/ddm:latest` ---- the docker image to run

 `jupyter notebook` ---- Open juypter notebook when start running the container.